 An eight-hour day is considered a normal work day, Monday through Friday.
 A lunch break is taken between the hours of 1 p.m. and 2 p.m.
-Most banks are open without breaks, Monday through Friday from 9 a.m.-1p.m.
+Most banks are open without breaks, Monday through Saturday from 8:30 a.m.- 5:30 p.m.

-It is always a good idea to have a packet of tissues on hand because public restrooms rarely supply toilet paper.
-Public restaurants also may charge a small fee (approx. $.20-.30).
-While any public restroom can be unsanitary, relatively clean toilets can be found in most modern restaurants and hotels.
-Please note that public toilets are often of the squat variety, and when there are toilet bowls there is often not a toilet seat.
+It is recommended to have a packet of tissues on hand because public restrooms rarely supply toilet paper.
+Public restaurants also may charge a small fee (approx. $.25).
+While any public restroom can be unsanitary, clean bathrooms can be found in most modern restaurants and hotels.

 Restaurant bills normally include a 5 percent service charge.
 You will often find, however, that a few extra hryvnias can make your dining experience a lot more pleasurable.

 Holidays are often celebrated for several days, depending on when the holiday falls.
 For example, if a holiday falls on Thursday, then Friday and Saturday may also be holidays.
 If a holiday falls on a Saturday or Sunday, then Monday is considered a holiday as well.

 Easter is celebrated on a Sunday and Monday in the spring, according to the calendar; after Passover.

 May 1,2 Labor Days

 August 24 Ukrainian Independence Day